+A quality assurance and quality control procedure will be followed based on Good Practice Guidance of IPCC (2003).
 A manual for field measurements will be prepared and the personnel responsible for field works will be trained in the relevant aspects of field data collection, storage and analyses.
 All field measurements will be checked by a technical staff in randomly sampled plots in order to ensure the consistent measurements and monitoring of carbon stock over time.
 Any errors found during cross-checking will be corrected and recorded.
 Data entry will be done electronically and maintained in spreadsheets for future use.
 Given the long time frame of 42 years it would be advisable to revise the data sheets by using updated software versions.